-It is true what they say about personal development-many eagerly embrace it’s theory but then shoot themselves in the foot because deep down they really don’t want to change because it means going outside a comfort zone and this is work, change.
+It is true what they say about personal development.
+Many eagerly embrace it’s theory but then shoot themselves in the foot because deep down they really don’t want to change.
+This is because change means going outside a comfort zone and this is work.
 The sea is full of fish; it’s not full of sharks.
 As for the sharks in the hall, most bit and bit again, tearing away award after award, with merciless abandon.
 They had no apologies for winning.

 The other thing that shone like a beacon was the winners.
 It confirmed to me what is pretty obvious but still hits me between the eyes again when it happens.
 There was nothing special about the array of winners.
 They came in all shapes, size, gender, height and complexion- just like the “losers”.
 In fact, standing in a parade you wouldn’t tell one from the other.
 There was absolutely nothing special about the winners’ physical features.
 There were short and tall ones; plump and slim ones; dark-skinned and light skinned too; jovial and the stern; impeccably groomed and presentable.
-Engaging with them, it was evident there were eloquent ones but also those not so eloquent too.
-And such is the thing about winning-it’s got nothing to do with physical features and everything to do with the mental; nothing to do with the visible but everything to do with the invisible; nothing to do with what the crowd sees, but everything to do with what it doesn’t, as is hidden in the salesperson’s mind.
+There really is no physical difference between average and winning salespeople.

 The fifth thing that cannot go unmentioned is the presence of the company’s full top brass.
 Like attracts like.
 The event was about celebrating winners, awarding those who have grown the company’s bottom line.
 The CEO freely and proudly mingled with them.
 Achieving is not about becoming CEO-that’s only one way.
 Winning is being the best you can in your chosen field.
 The top salesperson in a company most probably has the CEO’s ear; I know one who has that of the Chairman of the board.